syncfusion-content/maui-docs/MAUI/Scheduler/accessibility.md

 ## Keyboard navigation

-The `SfScheduler` supports selection using keyboard interactions.
+The `SfScheduler` supports selecting the scheduler date time, appointments, and view navigation using keyboard interaction in WinUI, MAC Catalyst, and iOS platforms.

 ### Day, Week and WorkWeek views